Looking for the exact list of on-page SEO techniques in 2019 that can double your search traffic?

 These On-Page SEO techniques include optimizing the text content (meta tags, permalinks, web copy, images etc) and optimizing the HTML (includes removing unwanted codes, mobile friendly site, no iframes, loading time etc.) of the web page.

-That was just the gist of the whole game, let’s discuss the whole process about how to do proper on page SEO and make your site totally Google compliant.
+That was just the gist of the whole game, let’s discuss the whole process about how to do proper on-page SEO and make your blog totally Google compliant.

-Before jumping into the latest on page SEO techniques, wouldn’t you want to know why bother about online SEO marketing when you have tons of other things to do for your business?
+Before jumping into the latest on-page SEO techniques, wouldn’t you want to know advantages of on-page SEO optimization?

 - Better ranking = more traffic = more leads, sales, ad-clicks and overall revenue.